thumbliner/thumbliner/pep.md

 ---

 > “In football, the worst thing you can do is lose the ball.
-We have to keep it at all times.”
+We have to keep it at all times.”<br>
 > — Pep Guardiola

 ---